offbeatwp/documentation/basics__taxonomies.md

 `metaBox($metaboxCallback)`

-For more information about register taxonomies check the Wordpress documentation about [register_taxonomy](https://codex.wordpress.org/Function_Reference/register_taxonomy)
+For more information about registering taxonomies check the Wordpress documentation about [register_taxonomy](https://codex.wordpress.org/Function_Reference/register_taxonomy)